oceord/aml-playground/README.md

-# Real-Time Ingestion and Analysis of Financial Transactions
+# Big Data Playground

-This project aims to build a comprehensive data pipeline for real-time ingestion and analysis of financial transactions, focusing on expanding knowledge in Kafka, Hadoop, Great Expectations, Spark, and Machine Learning.
+This playground aims to expand knowledge in big data and real-time data tools.
-The pipeline will ingest data from a Kaggle dataset, process it through a series of technologies, and output the results to a PostgreSQL data warehouse, Hadoop for raw and formatted data storage, and apply machine learning models for money laundering detection.
+It provides an environment for experimenting with various technologies and techniques in the fields of big data and real-time processing.

 A roadmap is available [here](ROADMAP.md).